Colourful Life: Synopsis

 The two remain in a loveless marriage, with Dun Ju wanting to return to Tibet and Chi Hin nicknaming her "stupid pig" because her name Dun Ju pronunciation sounds the same as "stupid pig" in Chinese.
-One day, she runs into Luk Dung Jaun, a Tibetan government official on the streets of the Tang capital.
-He tells her he is there on a secret mission and ask for her help, promising that he will take her back to Tibet once they have finished their mission.
-Their mission is to find the long lost illegitimate son of the Tibetan Emperor.
+One day, she runs into Luk Dung Zan, on the streets of the Tang capital.
+He tells her he is there to find who he claims to be his long lost son and ask for her help, promising that he will take her back to Tibet once they have finished their mission.
 The clues to finding this person is a gold butterfly pendent, a piece of jade and a birthmark on the persons chest.